Koral Hazan

-Koral Hazan (קורל חזן; born 17 January 1999) is an Israeli footballer who plays as a forward for Croatian club ŽNK Split and the Israel women's national team.
+Koral Hazan (קורל חזן; born 17 January 1999) is an Israeli footballer who plays as a forward for Spanish club Tenerife and the Israel women's national team.

 Club career

 Hazan is a Bnot Caesarea FC product.
 She has played for Maccabi Kishronot Hadera FC, Youth Academy, Hapoel Ra'anana FC, FC Ramat HaSharon and Maccabi Emek Hefer in Israel.

+In August 2023, Hazan joined Spanish club Tenerife.

 International career

 Hazan has been capped for the Israel national team, appearing for the team during the 2023 FIFA Women's World Cup qualifying cycle.